ryanfiller/portfolio-gatsby/src/content/blog/css-grid-design.md

 <iframe height='325' scrolling='no' title='Baseline Grid Test' src='//codepen.io/ryanfiller89/embed/NzzxKm/?height=265&theme-id=0&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>
 </iframe>

 The downside to this is that if for any reason you need to set the text elements to anything other than `position: relative` you either are introducing even more complicated css styles, or need to introduce more markup to act as wrappers.
-There are, of course, <a href="https://sassline.com/" target="_blank">libraries available</a> to help do some of the work without as much effort, but the larger question is probably "is all of this worth it just to vertically align text?"
+There are, of course, <a href="https://sassline.com/" >libraries available</a> to help do some of the work without as much effort, but the larger question is probably "is all of this worth it just to vertically align text?"

 ## Complications vs Benefits?

-<a href="https://caniuse.com/#search=grid" target="_blank">Current browser support</a> aside, I think grid will only become more ubiquitous over the next few years.
+<a href="https://caniuse.com/#search=grid" >Current browser support</a> aside, I think grid will only become more ubiquitous over the next few years.
 If you're taking a mobile-first layout approach, starting with everything in one central column at small sizes (and as a fallback for unsupported large browsers) and using grid to make the layout more interesting as the screen gets wider is definitely going to be the way to go.
 As for whether or not the extra overhead to set up a baseline grid for all text on the site is worth it, I would have to say "probably not."

  I have more of a design background than a lot of developers I've worked with, and while utilization of a baseline grid might be something I noticed a designer had set up in a comp it isn't necessarily something I would go out of my way to codify in development.
 Most developers I know who are doing any kind of creative front end work use rem-based vertical spacing, or even better some kind of `$vertical-rhythm` variable to keep consistent space between their elements on the page.
 To me, this is enough to achieve visual consistency and hierarchy, and definitely enough to present a clean and consistent experience to your users.

  A horizontal grid, or atleast the use of columns, typically does make sense for most applications.
-This is really easy to do if the design has been built using a design system, or a framework like <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> or <a href="https://foundation.zurb.com/" target="_blank">Foundation</a> that come with preset column classes.
+This is really easy to do if the design has been built using a design system, or a framework like <a href="https://getbootstrap.com/" >Bootstrap</a> or <a href="https://foundation.zurb.com/" >Foundation</a> that come with preset column classes.
 I don't personally use tools like this, but I do use a lot of `vw` sized elements so I can always keep element widths relational by using fractions of the screen width.

 However, there are certain areas where I think this kind of attention to detail can make sense.
 If you have a banner component, or a complex article page, and want different types of text and images all placed next to each other, I think this is about the extent to which an average visitor to the website would notice baseline alignment.